jkingportfolio/ci_pp5_tick_it_react/README.md

 - [Axios](https://axios-http.com/docs/intro) - Axios is a Promise API.
 Justification: I used axios to send API requests from the React project to the API and avoid any CORS errors when sending cookies.
 - [JWT](https://jwt.io/) - Library to decode JSON Web token.
 Justification: I used JWT to securely transmit data and to have the ability to verify that the content has not been tampered with.
 - [React 17](https://17.reactjs.org/) - JavaScript library for building user interfaces.
-Justification: To be able to showcase my newly learnt skills and for building intereactive user interfaces quickly.
+Justification: To be able to showcase my newly learnt skills and for building interactive user interfaces quickly.
 - [React-Bootstrap 1.6.3](https://react-bootstrap-v4.netlify.app/) - CSS framework.
 Justification: I used Bootstrap React library for UI components, styling and responsiveness.
 - [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - React library.
-Justification: I used this component to load content (tasks/comments) automatically as the user scrolls towards the bottom of the page without having to jump to next/previous page.
+Justification: I used this component to load content (tasks/comments/users) automatically as the user scrolls towards the bottom of the page without having to jump to next/previous page.
 - [React Router](https://v5.reactrouter.com/web/guides/quick-start) - Javascript framework for routing.
 Justification: I used this library to enable navigation between views of components and to have the ability to control what is presented to the user based on the URL they have accessed in the browser.
 - [React ChartJS2](https://react-chartjs-2.js.org/) - React Library.
 Justification: I used this component for producing the doughnut chart on the main page.
 - [React Multi Select Component](https://www.npmjs.com/package/react-multi-select-component) - React Library.
 Justification: I used this component to have the ability to select multiple tasks to assign to a pack.